mustafa-ersoy/metupose-dataset/README.md

 -	we already provide 57000 background images.

--	by using this directory, if you create additonal 13000 background images you will have 57000+13000=70000 total background images
+-	by using this directory, if you create additonal 13000 background images, you will have 57000+13000=70000 total background images

--	in that case, your final dataset will be created by randomly choosing background images from a pool 70000 images instead of 570000
+-	in that case, your final dataset will be created by randomly choosing background images from a pool of 70000 images instead of 570000

 ---------------------------------------------------------------------------------------------------------------------------